Access | Bandwidth | Low demand on internet connections. |

 Tips

-- There is no limit to the number of UBC Blogs sites you can have, but please create responsibly.
+- There is no limit to the number of UBC Blogs websites that you can have, but please create responsibly.
+Each website takes up UBC resources.

-- Go to blogs.ubc.ca/wp-admin and use your UBC CWL (Campus-Wide Login) to log in.
+- Go to blogs.ubc.ca/wp-admin and log in with your UBC CWL.

 - If this is your first time logging in, follow the prompts to complete signing up for your UBC Blogs account.